jhidding/aoc2021/lit/day09.md

                   paint _        = value
 ```

 We keep doing this, until the watershed doesn't change anymore.
+Afterwards, we need to clear pixels where the value is 9, this only happens at the edges.

 ``` {.haskell #solution-day-9}
 watershed :: Array2 (Int, Int) -> Array2 (Int, Int)